Coronavirus: School closures: family members might be able to claim state pension ‘babysitting’ credits

 While the parent (or carer) is working, they are probably paying national insurance contributions (NICs), even if they are paying at a zero rate.
 This is important because NICs build up entitlement to the state pension, among other benefits.

 However, the parent (or carer) will also be receiving NIC credits towards their state pension, through a claim to child benefit.
 Even if the parent (or carer) has chosen not to receive the child benefit, perhaps because of the High Income Child Benefit Charge, they will still receive these NIC credits as long as they have claimed the child benefit.

 How can this help the family members who are providing the care?

 Some parents (or carers) will be receiving NIC credits as a result of their child benefit claims, but they do not need them because they are paying NICs through their employment or self-employment.
-This means it is possible for the ‘spare’ credits (Specified Adult Childcare credits) to be transferred to a relative who looks after the child to allow the parent (or carer) to work.
+This means it is possible for the ‘spare’ credits (Specified Adult Childcare credits) to be transferred to a relative who looks after the child.

 Those credits can count towards the claimant’s eligibility for a state pension, provided that the individual wishing to claim the credits did not have a valid election in place to pay reduced NICs.
 This could be very valuable where the claimant has not yet reached the maximum number of years required for a full state pension; or they could help a family member qualify for some state pension where they had not met the minimum number of qualifying years for a state pension.